Buragadda PraneetBlogs

 Premature Exit = Permanent Closure

-• Your Tier-I account closes permanently.
+• Account Termination: Your Tier-I account is closed permanently.

 3. Who Is Allowed to Exit NPS Before 60?